---

 ### Why Consent Logging Matters

-Regardless of which method you use, keep a record of every opt-in with the following details:
+Regardless of which method you use, keep a record of every opt-in.

 - Timestamp of when consent was given